LeqiXu/JointPRS/README.md

 5.202891308281465399e-01 3.986037958722946639e-01 4.418160360865302505e-01 9.999999999999896749e-01
 ```

-**For the polygenic risk score calculation**, we recommend you to use PLINK/2 --score command (https://www.cog-genomics.org/plink/2.0/score) which requires three columns: rsID, A1, and posterior effect size estimates. **Additionally, we suggest you organize beta file from 22 chromosomes into one beta file as the input in PLINK/2**
+**For the polygenic risk score calculation**, we recommend utilizing the PLINK/2 --score command, which requires three columns: rsID, A1, and posterior effect size estimates.
+Detailed documentation for the --score command can be found on the [PLINK/2 website](https://www.cog-genomics.org/plink/2.0/score)

+**We recommend integrating the beta files from all 22 chromosomes into a single beta file to be used as input in PLINK/2.**
 - Example Code:
   ```
   target_geno=